 - a.
-Blood Cultures: (ICD10 = R50.9 fever) - i.
-Patients with a CVC and a temperature greater than 100 degrees F (38.2 C)-draw TWO sets of blood cultures from the access/bloodlines at least 5 minutes apart.
+Blood Cultures: (ICD10 = R50.9 fever) - Patients with a CVC and: a temperature greater than 100.0 F degrees (37.8C) or rigors, draw TWO sets of blood cultures from the access/bloodlines at least 5 minutes apart.
 Notify MD by phone. - ii.
-Patients without a CVC with a temperature greater than 100 F (38.2C) Call MD for orders. - b.
+Patients without a CVC with a temperature greater than 100.0 F (37.8C) Call MD for orders. - b.
 Water and Dialysate Cultures/LAL and colony counts: Obtain these from the machine and treatment station when clinical suspicion warrants.
 (This is in addition to the routine scheduled cultures). - c.
 Access Site Cultures: (ICD10 = T82.7.XXA for the initial culture; T82.7XXD if subsequent culture for same infection) Obtain if clinical signs of infection.
+Notify MD by phone. - d.
+COVID-19 PCR testing: Obtain for patients with signs and/or symptoms consistent with COVID-19, when appropriate.
+Notify MD by fax or phone.

-Notify MD by phone. - 9.
-Lab Requests for Patients Who Travel: These may be drawn prior to the scheduled travel, at the discretion and request of the accepting unit.
-The patient signature must be obtained on the ABN section of the lab form prior to the lab draw.
+9. Lab Requests for Patients Who Travel: These may be drawn prior to the scheduled travel, at the discretion and request of the accepting unit.